refinery/refinerycms/doc/guides/1 - Getting Started/4 - How to get help.md

 ### Google Group

-The [Refinery CMS Google Group](http://group.refinerycms.org) is a great place to ask for help if you don’t get a response on IRC.
+The [Refinery CMS Google Group](http://group.refinerycms.org) is a great place to ask for help if you don't get a response on IRC.
 Your first message may take a short while to appear, as all first-time posters are required by Google Groups to pass moderation.